-You can add additional tools from the geoprocessing history to the existing web tool by clicking the Add Tool button on the Content tab.
-You can remove tools by clicking the tool name and choosing Remove.
+To add tools from the geoprocessing history to the existing web tool, click the Add Tool button on the Content tab.
+To remove tools, click the tool name and choose Remove.

 You can change the tool properties by clicking the edit button to the right of the tool name.

 The name of the tool.
 The name inherits from the tool metadata label.

 The description of the tool.
 The description does not inherit from the tool metadata.
 If blank, provide a description and it will remain each time you share from history.

 The following properties can be changed for each parameter:

 The name and description of the parameter.
 Both inherit from the parameter name and description from the tool metadata.
 You can modify them here and not affect the original tool metadata.